 What is the bilateral agreement?

-Victoria and the Commonwealth have agreed to a new assessment bilateral agreement (DOCX, 734.1 KB).
+Victoria and the Commonwealth agreed to a new assessment bilateral agreement (DOCX, 734.1 KB) in 2014.

 The 'Bilateral agreement made under section 45 of the Environment Protection and Biodiversity Conservation Act 1999 (Cth) relating to environmental assessment' was signed by the Commonwealth and Victorian governments in October 2014, with a commencement date of 31 December 2014.